MicrosoftDocs/biztalk-docs/his/core/cpi-c-common-return-codes2.md

 ## 36
  CM_SYSTEM_EVENT
- This error code is not used by [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+ This error code is not used by Host Integration Server.

 ## 37
  CM_OPERATION_NOT_ACCEPTED